Packing SA & Cookware: Tips to Protect 8" Saute Pan

 I store my Small Bowl Caddy in its original box and carry it to shows that way.
 I can safely leave the bowls in the caddy and stuff other items in the box so that the extra space is utilized.

-1. How should I pack my 8" saute pan for travel?
+What materials should I use to pack my 8" sauté pan for shipping?

-4. How can I protect the non-stick coating on my 8" saute pan during packing?
+How can I prevent scratches on my sauté pan during transport?

 Similar Pampered Chef Threads